 Instructions

 - Add the passata and chicken stock.
-To a heavy-bottomed pot, begin by pouring in the bottle of passata.
-To "clean" out the contents of the bottle, add the chicken stock to the bottle, put the cap back on and give the bottle a good shake.
-Then pour this mixture into the pot.1 bottle passata, 1 cup unsalted chicken stock
+Pour the passata into a heavy-bottomed pot.
+To clean out the bottle, add the chicken stock to the bottle, put the cap on, and shake.
+Then, pour the contents into the pot.1 bottle passata

-- While the soup simmers.
-Heat a small frying pan over medium heat.
-Add the pine nuts to the dry pan, moving them around and stirring often until the pine nuts are golden brown.
+- Roast pine nuts.
+While the soup simmers, heat a small frying pan over medium heat.
+Add the pine nuts to the dry pan, stirring often until golden brown.
 This should take approximately 10 minutes.
-Pine nuts can go from a beautiful golden brown to scorched very quickly once they start to roast, so stay close by!¼ cup toasted pine nuts
+Once they start to roast, pine nuts can go from a beautiful golden brown to scorched very quickly, so stay close by!¼ cup toasted pine nuts

 Beth Donaldson says